Yellow-bellied Glider Project

 About this project

-In August 2020, Queensland Glider Network (QGN) launched a new project to research and document the distribution and occurrence of yellow-bellied gliders (Petaurus australis) and southern and central greater gliders (Petauroides volans) in South East Queensland.
+In August 2020, Wildlife Queensland’s Queensland Glider Network (QGN) launched a new project to research and document the distribution and occurrence of yellow-bellied gliders (Petaurus australis) and southern and central greater gliders (Petauroides volans) in South East Queensland.

 Both glider species are threatened with extinction in Australia.

-Co-founded by QGN project officers Josh Bowell and Sam Horton, the Yellow-Bellied Glider Project aims to increase conservation awareness of these threatened glider species with councils, private landholders, and the general public.
+Co-founded by QGN project officers Josh Bowell and Sam Horton, the Yellow-bellied Glider Project aims to increase conservation awareness of these threatened glider species with councils, private landholders, and the general public.

 QGN also runs a public awareness campaign to educate and increase support for the conservation of yellow-bellied gliders and greater gliders via: